 The ideal situation is for a second translator to verify what the first translator did this is called quality assurance translations.
 It is strongly recommended that the work of the first translator is validated by a second translator because the first translator is unlikely to see all his/her mistakes due to time pressure.

 Reputable Companies can enter into an agreement to settle invoices within 30 days otherwise individuals can negotiate when to pay.

-50% depost sometimes is requred or the client should pay within 7 days of receiving the work if not cash on delivery basis.
+50% deposit sometimes is required or the client should pay within 7 days of receiving the work if not cash on delivery basis.

 10. Sworn translations

-Mr Kashindi Ausiku is an English/Oshiwambo Sworn translators.
-Unfortunately at this stage we do not have sworn translators in all languages in Namibia.
+There are few English/Oshiwambo Sworn translators, unfortunately at this stage we do not have sworn translators in all local languages in Namibia.